sybrew/the-seo-framework/readme.txt

 		* When you use browser navigation (go back/forward), the navigational tabs are now corresponding to the previous selection.
 			* Yes, this is glitchy because browsers are slow, but it's not common for this to happen.
 			* No, this can't work on the new In-post tabs.
 Because WordPress resets all radio buttons on navigation.
+		/
+		* The "homepage as blog" page can now be included in the sitemap, when present.
+		* When the homepage is a blog, and a new post has been posted; the sitemap lastmod entry now also updates for it.
+		* The blogpage now outputs the lastmod date as either the latest post entry, or the latest blog page update; whichever was most recent.
 	* **Changed:**
 		* Redesigned In-Post SEO Settings layout.
 Thank you [Daniel](https://github.com/danielpost)!
 		* A source link is no longer generated on feed entries without content.